 AS 41.17.047(d), which states, in part, "The state forester, the Department of Fish and Game, and the Department of Environmental Conservation shall each present an annual report, independently, to the board on the effectiveness of this chapter, the regulations, and best management practices adopted under this chapter that protect the resources for which they have statutory responsibility, and shall make recommendations for changes to correct procedural or substantial problems."

-Although DEC's involvement in Forest Practices work has been reduced, we continue to accomplish the following tasks.
+Although DEC's involvement in Forest Practices work is limited, DEC continues to support the following tasks.